 That’s one of the many questions Anthony Daly and Mike Quirke posed on the Irish Examiner GAA podcast, as they discussed the GAA’s guidelines on a safe return to Gaelic Games.

-But the pair were mainly in celebratory mood on a landmark day, as the country took another step towards emerging from Covid-19 lockdown.
+Mainly, the pair were in celebratory mood on a landmark day, as the country took another step towards emerging from Covid-19 lockdown.

 “Great news, first of all.
-We were all dreading having no games,” said Daly.
+We were all dreading having no games this year,” said Daly.
 “People were even talking about next year if there was no vaccine.

 “It sounds very very exciting that we will have a winter All-Ireland, that we will have county finals at the normal time, played around October 11, which is standard for most counties.

 “I’m delighted and excited.
-Mike will hopefully be there on the sideline in Croke Park in the Leinster Final in November and I’d be delighted to be in a cozy studio afterwards commenting on a hurling game.
+Mike will hopefully be there on the sideline in Croke Park in the Leinster final in November and I’d be delighted to be in a cosy studio afterwards commenting on a hurling game.

 “But there are an awful lot of questions.
-I’d still be saying why are we leaving the pitches closed when Leo Varadkar is announcing that 15 guys or girls can train together.
-And we’re leaving our pitches closed for another three and a half weeks.”
+I’d still be saying why are we leaving the pitches closed for another three-and-a-half weeks when Leo Varadkar is announcing that 15 guys or girls can train together now?”

-Even when pitches do open, initially for non-contact training, Daly wondered if the guidelines will throw up some anomalies and expressed concern for the heavy administrative load the process will place on smaller clubs.
+When pitches do open, Daly wondered if the guidelines will throw up some anomalies.

-Quirke noted another potential difficulty if counties are forced to run knockout championships in the short timeframe available to them.
+With inter-county training prohibited until September 14, Quirke noted a potential difficulty if counties are forced to run knockout championships.

-“If a club team gets beaten in the first round, and there are three or four guys from the county panel knocked out in early August, we’re telling them they can’t train with the county for another four or five weeks until mid September.
-That needs a little bit of tweaking.”
+“If a club team gets beaten in the first round, and there are three or four guys from the county panel knocked out in early August, we’re telling them they can’t train with the county for another four or five weeks until mid-September.
+That needs tweaking.”